 tribunal, board, agency or person, except for any action deemed necessary

 by the Board.
 The application fee shall be deposited into the State Gaming Fund.

-(e) The Board shall charge each applicant a fee set by the Department of
+(e) The Board shall charge each applicant a fee set by the Illinois

 State Police to defray the costs associated with the search and